 Recent additions include Arthur Wesley Dow’s The Destroyer (left), a luminous depiction of the Colorado River cutting through the Grand Canyon, and a small but radiantSeashore by James Abbott McNeill Whistler, the collection’s first painting by this celebrated artist.

 Begun in 1973, the MIA’s collection spans the history of photography from the 1840s to the present.
 Representing more than 800 photographers and 11,500 works of art, the collection consists primarily of 20th-century American work, with particular depth in documentary, photojournalism, and pictorialism.

 The Department of Prints and Drawings cares for a growing collection of some 35,000 works of art ranging from the Middle Ages to the present.
 Hundreds of artists are represented in this encyclopedic collection, many in considerable depth.
-Well-known figures include Dürer, Rembrandt, Piranesi, Tiepolo, Goya, Daumier, Whistler, Cassatt, Toulouse-Lautrec, Picasso, Kirchner, Rauschenberg, and Ruscha.
+Well-known figures include Dürer, Rembrandt (left), Piranesi, Tiepolo, Goya, Daumier, Whistler, Cassatt, Toulouse-Lautrec, Picasso, Kirchner, Rauschenberg, and Ruscha.

 Minneapolis Institute of Arts

 2400 Third Avenue South

 Minneapolis, Minnesota 55404

 (808) MIA-ARTS (642-2787) (Toll Free)